Viglino/Geoportail-KISS/README.md

 # Geoportail-KISS

-Geoportal-KISS is a simple way to integrate mapping services of the French Geoportal in the main JavaScript mapping API (OpenLayers, Leaflet, OL3, Google).
+Geoportail-KISS is a simple way to integrate mapping services of the French Geoportail in the main JavaScript mapping API (OpenLayers, Leaflet, OL3, Google).

 ## Openlayers
 - OpenLayers.Map.Geoportail : IGN's Geoportail Map